Pinafore/cl1-hw/dan/README.md

  * `linear1 = nn.Linear`
  * `linear2 = nn.Linear`

-Between `linear1` and `linear2` you need to have a non-linear activation (the unit tests assume ReLU).
-You *may* have a dropout anywhere you like in the network, but it must use the `nn_dropout` so we can turn it off for deterministic testing.
+Between `linear1` and `linear2` (but not after `linear2`) you need to have a non-linear activation (the unit tests assume ReLU).
+You *may* have a dropout anywhere you like in the network, but it must use the `nn.Dropout` so we can turn it off for deterministic testing.
+Please ensure not to have ReLU after linear2

 Loss function
 ---------------